adamlash/usd-import-export-for-dtb/README.md

 3. Click 'Add Entity' and name this Entity '3DMesh'.
 This will contain Entity Instances for each 3D Representation found within the 3D file.
 4. Click on the Entity 'Module' and click on 'Mappings' Tab, Click 'Add Data' within the tab
 5. Within the new window that appears, click 'Select Lakehouse Table'
-6. Select the Lakehouse created above, and teh 'Modules' table within it.
+6. Select the Lakehouse created above, and the 'Modules' table within it.
 7. For 'Unique ID' select 'Module'
     * The Unique ID is our Unique Identifier for any Entity Instances that get created.
 8. For Under 'Mapped Properties' select: